Engineering

 Engineering provides a foundation in the sciences and associated mathematics that underlie engineering and provides student the opportunity to obtain a depth of knowledge in an area of their choosing through technical electives and a capstone project.
 The curriculum is designed for students who seek to link the engineering disciplines with science and to do so in context of a broad liberal arts education.

-What Can I Do With a Degree in Engineering?
+What Can I Do With a Bachelors in Engineering?

 Engineering is a program in which graduates can obtain employment or use the degree as a foundation for further specialized graduate study in a specific field of Engineering.
-A graduate with a degree in Engineering could find employment as a field engineer, manufacturing process engineer, quality engineer, customer support engineer, test engineer or product development engineer.
+A graduate with bachelors in engineering degree could find employment as a field engineer, manufacturing process engineer, quality engineer, customer support engineer, test engineer or product development engineer.

 During their four years at Saint Vincent College some students may develop a strong interest in a specific engineering discipline and choose to pursue graduate study in this field.
 The specialized course offerings related to environmental science, materials engineering and computer science may motivate students to pursue one of these offerings.

-The Engineering degree is also a good foundation for a student who wishes to enter the field of intellectual property, either as a lawyer or as a supporting staff member for a legal team.
+The bachelors in engineering degree is also a good foundation for a student who wishes to enter the field of intellectual property, either as a lawyer or as a supporting staff member for a legal team.

 Curriculum Requirements